ORPHANAGE AND CLINIC

 WHY IT MATTERS

 Every year an average of 89,000 adults and about 11,000 children are infected by HIV in Kenya.
 Many HIV affected children have been abandoned by their families and communities and have nowhere else to go.
-In serving both these children and the community, New Hope continues to reduce the stigma associated with HIV/AIDS while providing a safe and nourishing environment for these deserving kids.
+In serving both these children and the community, New Hope continues to reduce the stigma associated with HIV/AIDS while providing a safe and productive environment for these deserving kids.

 “I took my children to visit the New Hope Orphanage in Kenya and it touched our hearts.
 March to the Top does incredible work, with love and transparency.”